aleksey-saenko/MusicRecognizer/README.md

-# TuneSurfer
+# Audile

-TuneSurfer is the music recognizing application, that can help you quickly and accurately recognize a music track playing nearby you.
+Audile is the music recognizing application, that can help you quickly and accurately recognize a music track playing nearby you.
 This application uses the AudD® service as a Music Recognition API.

 I'm developing this application as the project where I learn how to build complex applications using the best coding practices.